Concept: Charlson Comorbidity Index

 2. Deyo et al. (1992)

-In the publication "Adapting a clinical comorbidity index for use with ICD-9-CM administrative databases" by Deyo et al. (1992), they assigned corresponding ICD-9-CM diagnoses and procedure codes for each category of the Charlson Comorbidity Index.
+In the publication "Adapting a clinical comorbidity index for use with ICD-9-CM administrative databases" by Deyo et al. (1992), they assigned corresponding ICD-9-CM diagnosis and procedure codes for each category of the Charlson Comorbidity Index.
 Two of the original categories, "Leukemia" and "Lymphomas", were combined in the "Any Malignancy" category, thus resulting in a total of 17 different categories.

 3. Romano et al. (1993)